OWASP/threat-dragon/docs/development/local.md

 * from the root directory build the docker image using `docker build -t owasp-threat-dragon:dev .`
 * wait for the docker image to build
 * create a `.env` environment variable file using the example `example.env` as a template
-* run a docker container using
+* run a docker container, mapping port 8080:
-`docker run -it -p 8080:8080 -v $(pwd)/.env:/app/td.server/.env owasp-threat-dragon:dev`
+`docker run -it -p 3000:8080 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`
 * navigate in a browser to http://localhost:8080/
-* if there is an error in the browser such as 'Cannot GET /' then make sure `.env` file is correct
+* if there is an error in the browser such as 'Cannot GET /' then make sure the `.env` file is correct